 - Surveillance data indicate that testing is becoming more widespread.
 This may be interpreted as an achievement attributable to the range of efforts that seek to stimulate HIV testing.
-These efforts include communication about the value of testing and maintenance of low-threshold access to HIV testing, in particular for high risk groups (ASG regulation).

-- An enabling environment is fostered by the commitment and contributions of a range of (sub)national (non)governmental stakeholders that engage in constructive dialogue on a regular basis. - Monitoring and evaluation are recognised as essential and are applied to inform development and implementation of the HIV/AIDS policy and programmatic frameworks.
+These efforts include communication about the value of testing and maintenance of low-threshold access to HIV testing, in particular for high risk groups (ASG regulation). - An enabling environment is fostered by the commitment and contributions of a range of (sub)national (non)governmental stakeholders that engage in constructive dialogue on a regular basis. - Monitoring and evaluation are recognised as essential and are applied to inform development and implementation of the HIV/AIDS policy and programmatic frameworks.

-&lt;sup>49 Rutgers Nisso Groep.
-2009.
+&lt;sup>39 Rutgers WPF.
+2011.
 Seksuele gezondheid in Nederland 2009.
-Available from: http://www.rng.nl/productenendiensten/onderzoekspublicaties/onderzoekspublicaties-1/downloadbare-publicaties-in-pdf/rapport-seksuele-gezondheid-in-nederland-2009
+Available from:www.rutgerswpf.nl

-- In December 2011, the first national policy plan STI/HIV 2012-2016 "To renew and reinforce" was published.
+- In December 2011, the national policy plan STI/HIV 2012-2016 "To renew and reinforce" was published.
 The integration of HIV/AIDS policy in a broader framework of sexual health is explained in this document and it is considered to offer potential for synergistic effects and the effective use of resources. - Harm reduction has been, and continuous to be, a successful component of HIV/AIDS prevention and control among IDU.